 You can find out just how many qualifiying years you by visiting the HMRC wesbite:

 Once, you have worked out how much pension you are currnelty entitled to there are various other aspects you should be aware of.
 An important area of consideration is the growth the new state pension will receive in retirement.
-Under current rules the new state pension will benefit from what is known as the ‘Triple lock'.
-This means that the single-tier pension will be indexed each year, at least in line with the growth in the highest of earnings, CPI or 2.5%
+Under current rules the new state pension will benefit from what is known as the ‘Tripple lock'.
+This means that the single-tier pension will be indexed each year, at least in line with the higher of: National average earnings, CPI or 2.5%.

 UK citizens retiring to the European Economic Area – including members of the EU plus Norway, Iceland, Liechtenstein and Switzerland, currently have their UK state pension protected to ensure they receive increases in line with retirees living in the UK.